aragon/AGPs/AGPs/AGP-1.md

 If a vote on an AGP produces a Rejected result, then the AGP must revert to Stage III or be withdrawn by the author.
 If a vote on an AGP produces an Approved result, then the AGP will either be executed automatically by the Aragon Network or else dutifully executed by a manager designated in the AGP (or designated by the Association board if no manager is designated in the AGP).
 Any pull requests referenced in a Meta track proposal approved in Stage V will be be merged by an AGP Editor, and the result of the Aragon Network vote will be recorded in the corresponding AGP file by an AGP Editor.

 ## Aragon Network Vote Cycles
-Aragon Network vote cycles take place quarterly on the following days, starting at 16:00 UTC time and lasting for 168 hours (one calendar week):
+Aragon Network vote cycles take place quarterly on the following days, starting at 16:00 UTC time and lasting for 48 hours:

 * Fourth Thursday of January
 * Fourth Thursday of April